uwa234/kontulari-weather-v3/README.md

 ## Deadline

-After receive, you have two days for conclude the challenge.
+After receive, you have three days to conclude the challenge.
 Then, send a Pull Request to this repository link from the fork that was created.

 ## Attention